zhixuan-lin/paper-notes/16-Towards-a-Neural-Statistician/notes.md

 * Omnisglot.
 The important thing is that is composes of several classes.
 Three examples of fea-shot learning:
   * Training on a subset of datasets, and do conditional generation (dataset reconstruction) on unseen datasets in OMNIGLOT
   * Do generation on MNIST
 * Few-shoting classification.
 The idea is just to use $c$ as a class embedding.
+Each dataset has an embedding, and each example also has an embedding.
+  * For few-shot learning, we expect KNN to work well.
+However, the key is the embedding used.
+And Neural Statistician is one way of doing embedding.
 * Youtube faces: same as above.